Studio 8H

-Studio 8H is a 6102 sqft television studio located in New York City in the United States.
+Studio 8H is a 6102 sqft television studio located in Midtown Manhattan, New York City, United States.
 The studio is a part of NBC Studios, the home of the NBC television network, located at 30 Rockefeller Plaza.
 It is most notable for housing the live broadcast of Saturday Night Live (SNL), which has been broadcast from the studio since the show's inception in 1975.